sohelshaikh01/Full_Backend/This.md

 - We store video ids in array in user documents

 - Added GetWatchHistory Controller
 - Working on Routes to adding till now created

+## Summary of this Backend series --- Video No 21

+## Some addition concepts in this videos

 <!-- authmiddleware is used to get user and takes userId from it -->

 ## Notes: